stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 == Upgrade Notice ==

-== v150428 ==
+== v150611 ==

-**Bug Fix; PLEASE UPGRADE IMMEDIATELY** This Update will fix a critical issue on the creation of the new subscribers table in case that is not created.
+v150611 Fix the creation of the new table realated to the Google PII issue with AdWords, see v150422 Change log for details.

 == v150422 ==